Home/College Football

-One thing college football fans can agree: The Ohio State’s 2024 national championship has to be the best natty of all time.
+One thing college football fans can agree on: Ohio State’s 2024 national championship has to be the best natty of all time.
 Well, at least in the modern era of college football.
-After losing to Michigan in rivalry week, Ryan Day’s Buckeyes turned into perfectionists and decided to roll anybody and everybody on their way to the natty; beating the Big Ten champions, the independent Irish, and two SEC giants.
+After losing to Michigan in rivalry week, Ryan Day’s Buckeyes turned into perfectionists.
+They decided to roll over anybody and everybody on their way to the national title, beating the Big Ten champions, the independent Irish, and two SEC giants.
 According to Will Howard, the former Buckeyes QB, it’s never enough for Ryan Day.

 Watch What’s Trending Now!

-On November 9th, Ohio State super-fan page ‘TMB237’ hopped on X and shared a small preview from ‘Buckeye Brotherhood’: “From ‘Buckeye Brotherhood’ William Howard talking about early in spring after he arrived.
+On November 9, Ohio State super-fan page ‘TMB237’ hopped on X and shared a small preview from ‘Buckeye Brotherhood’: “From ‘Buckeye Brotherhood’ William Howard talking about early in spring after he arrived.
 Day is a mad man🤣”.
-The narration goes like this: when Will Howard transferred from Kansas State to Ohio State, he knew he had to get a lot better if he wanted to lead the Buckeyes to a championship and boost his NFL Draft chances.
+The narration proceeds as follows: when Will Howard transferred from Kansas State to Ohio State, he knew he had to improve significantly if he wanted to lead the Buckeyes to a championship and boost his NFL Draft prospects.

 ADVERTISEMENT

-Early on, he had a hard-time with deep throws and adjusting to the speed of Ohio State’s wideouts.
-As a big 6’4 and 225lb quarterback, his footwork wasn’t always clean.
-And the timing he used at K-State didn’t fit the Buckeyes’ fast-paced offense.
 Howard explained, “I was taking three steps and two hitches at K-State to throw the go ball.
 I did that the first time during spring ball with Jeremiah, and I threw it like 10 yards behind him.”
-Coach Ryan Day didn’t hold back, asking, “What the fuck are you doing?”
+Coach Ryan Day didn’t hold back, asking, “What the f*** are you doing?”
 Howard laughed it off later, saying, “That’s what I was taught [at Kansas State],” but Day made it clear as day: “You can’t get away with that here.”

-Ryan Day is known as a perfectionist when it comes to coaching quarterbacks, and he expected nothing less than excellence from Howard or any other Buckeyes signal-caller.
-Ryan Day is known as a perfectionist when it comes to coaching quarterbacks, and he expected nothing less than excellence from Howard or any other Buckeyes signal-caller.
-This explains why Buckeye QBs always put up 40-ish tuddies a season under Ryan Day.
+Everyone knows Ryan Day as a perfectionist when it comes to coaching quarterbacks.
+Therefore, he expected nothing less than excellence from Howard or any other Buckeyes signal-caller.
+This explains why Buckeye QBs put up 35 passing tuddies a season under Ryan Day.

 ADVERTISEMENT

-Howard admitted that at times he doubted himself, saying, “There were times in the spring where I was like, ‘Man, do I even know how to freaking read coverage?
-Do I know how to throw a football?’”
-But the tough coaching paid off by the time the playoffs came calling.
+Like most players, at times, Howard confessed he doubted himself, saying, “There were times in the spring where I was like, ‘Man, do I even know how to freaking read coverage?
+Do I know how to throw a football?”
+However, the tough coaching paid off by the time the playoffs arrived.
 The Steelers QB became more confident and let it rip all the way to natty.
 That ‘never satisfied’ mentality didn’t stop there; it followed to their 2025 campaign.

 ADVERTISEMENT

-The No. 1 Ohio State Buckeyes continued their perfect season by beating the Purdue 34-10 on the road.
+The No. 1 Ohio State Buckeyes continued their perfect season by beating Purdue 34-10 on the road.
 Purdue scored first with a field goal.
 Ohio State responded with 34 unanswered points before Purdue scored a late touchdown.
 With the win, Ohio State improved to 9-0.
-Now, only three regular season games remain as they chase an undefeated record.
-They are moving closer to another Big Ten Conference championship opportunity.
+Now, only three regular-season games remain as they chase an undefeated record.
+They are moving closer to another opportunity for a Big Ten Conference championship.

 ADVERTISEMENT